 Kon’s parents’ sacrifices have given him a profound understanding of these people — he understands their hopes for the future and he is now doing all that is in his power to provide them with the opportunities they deserve.
 He is a living, breathing example of paying it forward in the best possible way, every single day.

 If you are a child being bullied either online or physically, please don’t suffer all alone.
-Confide in your parents, a trusted school teacher, even an older brother or sister.
+Confide in your parents, a trusted school teacher, or even an older brother or sister.
 You will never be able to change a bully, so just ignore them.
 Ignore the name-calling, the whispers, the rumors, the sick jokes, the isolation… Bullies are jealous weaklings.
 You can learn to harness your very own inner power, and you will overcome any bully.